Best Food for Australian Shepherd

 Australian Shepherd Nutritional Profile

-Dietary planning for Australian Shepherd starts with understanding this breed's Medium (40-65 lbs) physique and intelligent character.
+Start any diet conversation about a Australian Shepherd from the physical baseline (Medium (40-65 lbs)) and behavioral baseline (intelligent); nutrition choices flow from there.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Australian Shepherd dogs with very high (2+ hours daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 With very high activity demands, Australian Shepherd needs protein levels of 30-40% to support muscle recovery and sustained stamina.
 Performance or working-dog formulas are often the best fit.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Australian Shepherd to maintain coat health and joint function.

 Life-Stage Feeding Guide for Australian Shepherd